IreneKilgannon/Computer-Infrastructure/README.md

 Clicking on Codespaces, will bring you to a window that displays any codespaces that have been created.
 Clicking on the green 'New codespace' will create a new codespace in your repository.

 * Directly from the repository.
-Click on the green green code button, followed by Codespaces tab.
+Click on the green code button, followed by Codespaces tab.
 Clicking ``Create codespace on main`` will create a new codespace.
 Created codespaces can also be accessed from here too.

 <img src="img/codespaces.png" alt="drawing" width="500"/>